-Attendance and punctuality will be monitored throughout the year.
-The school's attendance target is 96.5% - full details of the school's absence levels can be found on the school website. https://st-johns-academy.eschools.co.uk

-This policy will be reviewed annually by the headteacher.
-The next scheduled review date for this policy is September 2024.

-Any changes made to this policy will be communicated to all relevant stakeholders.
+- 21.1 Attendance and punctuality will be monitored throughout the year.
+The school's attendance target is 96.5% full details of the school's absence levels can be found on the school website https://st-johns-academy.eschools.co.uk - 21.2 This policy will be reviewed annually by the Trust. - 21.3 Any changes made to this policy will be communicated to all relevant stakeholders.